xiaot6/CRUD-for-React-and-SQL/README.md

 for this program.

 To see the updates, you might need to run ```node index.js``` after your changes.
-To simply this process, we can make the following improvements:
+To simplify this process, we can make the following improvements:

 In the package.json: make change: